colbad2/LaunchList/README.md

 Currently, the data is fixed in the various JSON files provided in the project.
 Loading the whole database by API is a big effort, and cannot be accomplished in a short time span without running up against the API's throttle limits.
-I fully intend to build an online fetch, but that is a complicated effort, and I don't want to piss off the API providers before I get it right.
+I fully intend to build an online fetch, but that is a complicated effort, and I don't want to anger the API providers before I get it right.
 So, I will get to that after I am happy with the UI.